bsamadi/Machine-Learning/content/en/docs/Getting started/_index.md

 *Paper:
-**Title: Combating Noisy Labels by Agreement: A Joint Training Method with Co-Regularization **Datasets: MNIST, CIFAR-10, CIFAR-100 and Clothing1M
+**Title: Combating Noisy Labels by Agreement: A Joint Training Method with Co-Regularization **Datasets: MNIST, CIFAR-10, CIFAR-100 and Clothing1M ** Main idea: To encourage two different classifiers to make predictions closer to each other by explicit regularization.

 it aims to reduce the diversity of two networks during training.
 Specifically, it uses two networks to make predictions on the same mini-batch data and calculate a joint loss with